Interactive Data Portal

 Reference 03: Stanford

-Similarly, we first observed users to go through the clickable wireframes and documented their feedback.
-Then we quickly made adjustments based on the feedback and conducted the third round of user tests with the same users through a slide deck walkthrough for immediate responses.
+Similarly, we observed users go through clickable wireframes and documented their feedback.
+We then made quick adjustments and conducted a third round of user tests through a slide deck walkthrough for immediate responses.

 Final Design